Epsom Downs Branch: 20th century

 At the end of the 1980s, Epsom Downs station was sold for development.
 A single platform, around 350 yd to the north of the original buffer stops, was opened on 14 February 1989 and a housing estate was built on the remainder of the site by the developer, Charles Church.

 21st century

 In 2023, the Belmont Rail Frequency Improvement project was awarded £14.1M to double the number of scheduled services on the northern part of the branch line.
 A new turnback siding will be constructed, allowing two trains per hour from London Victoria to terminate at Belmont, in addition to the two per hour that currently continue south to Epsom Downs.
 The scheme will improve access to the London Cancer Hub at the southern campus of the Royal Marsden Hospital.
-Infrastructure works are expected to be completed in March 2026 and the enhanced timetable will begin in May of that year.
+Infrastructure works are expected to be completed by December 2027, when the enhanced timetable will begin.